-The outlook for the Group is positive.
-Drilling planned at the Rukwa Coalfield will allow us to continue with our objectives to defining a mineral resource and advancing this project to the next stage of development.
-We continue to evaluate our portfolio of assets in Tanzania and will continue to seek new opportunities for company growth through joint participation, partnerships or ownership.
-The short to mid-term future for energy commodities remains positive especially for lower cost producers and Edenville is well placed to participate in this sector.
+The outlook for the Group is positive with the maiden JORC resource announcement the standout achievement of the past year.
+The 2012 drill programme will see the continuing delineation of the extensions to the Mkomolo coal seams whilst testing the Muze and Namwele deposits.
+Additionally the Group has signed geophysics and drill contracts, with field work set to commence at the deposits in May of this year.
+We continue to evaluate our portfolio of assets in Tanzania and will continue to seek new opportunities for company growth through joint participation, partnerships or ownership where appropriate.
+The short to mid-term future for energy commodities remains positive especially for lower cost producers and Edenville is well placed to participate strongly in this sector in the region.